markussiebert/homeassistant-addon-vzlogger/README.md

 ## Usage

-1. Add the [Home Assistant Community Addons by Markus Siebert](https://github.com/markussiebert/home-assistant-addons) repository.<br>
+1. Add the [Home Assistant Community Addons by Markus Siebert](https://github.com/markussiebert/home-assistant-addons)repository.<br>
    Follow the [Installing third-party add-ons](https://www.home-assistant.io/common-tasks/os/#installing-third-party-add-ons) guide.<br>
    Now you should see the addon in the Add-on-Store:<br>
    ![addon_repo_view](images/add_on_store_view.png)